openai/baselines/docs/index.rst

 - PEP8 compliant (unified code style)
 - Documented functions and classes
 - More tests & more code coverage
+- Additional algorithms: SAC and TD3 (+ HER support for DQN, DDPG, SAC and TD3)

 .. toctree::